jbaldwin/liblifthttp/README.md

 * Background IO thread(s) for sending and receiving Async HTTP requests.
 * Request pooling for re-using HTTP requests and sharing of connection information.

+## Known Bugs/Issues
+*   libcurl 7.81.0 is unsupported due to a known libcurl bug in the multi handle code.
+Unfortunately ubuntu 22.04 comes with this version installed by default, you will need to manually install a different version of libcurl or build libcurl from source and link to it to avoid segfaults in asynchronous http requests via liblift.
+See [here](https://github.com/jbaldwin/liblifthttp/issues/142) for more information
+*   libcurl share does not work across multiple threads, expect segfaults if you try and use the `lift::share` objects across threads.
+The bug is apparently very difficult to fix and is unlikely to be fixed anytime soon after talking with the libcurl maintainer.

 ## Usage

 ### Examples